pdaigle/viclb/README.md

 docker start $LB_CTR_NAME
 ```

-Let's break this up to better understand what this script does.
+Let's break this down to better understand what this script does.

 ## User-defined variables